“[Weapons of Anew] had no shortage of energy with their stage performance…[and] left the crowd wanting more.” -- Shockwave Magazine

 Rarely are such accolades showered upon a band who had just completed their first-ever live shows; and who have yet to release their debut disc!
 Yet, while bands faced with similar obstacles often collapse from the immense pressure, Weapons of Anew flourished.
 During their opening sets on Alter Bridge’s recent “The Last Hero” tour the band’s members simply realized “they were meant to be together.”

 Key to the band’s recent “live” success: the professionalism of the band’s musicians led by former Axiom and HavocHate guitarist Freddy Ordine—and former Spread Eagle vocalist Ray West, a born frontman whose confidence and command of the stage has attracted a growing fan base now eagerly awaiting the arrival of the aforementioned debut.

-Introducing Weapons of Anew (WoA), four veteran rockers not afraid to sonically paint outside the lines; who refuse to be “boxed in” or fall under any categorizations.
-Their brash, bold sound is colorful, layered and textured; a testament to each member’s vast musical background with a strong nod to the new.
+Musicianship coupled with powerful vocals are obviously important, but even the most talented artists stumble without creative, catchy songs.
+But, as “The Last Hero” tour audiences will attest, each of the band’s songs resonate.
+From their first single and music video “Killshot” to their debut’s closing track—the potential radio hit--“Undone,” Weapons of Anew never relent.
+They are not afraid to sonically paint outside the lines and refuse to be “boxed in” or categorized.
+Their brash, bold sound is colorful, layered and textured; a testament to each member’s vast musical background while maintaining a strong nod to the new.

-“In addition to his amazing, versatile voice, [West] immediately added another dimension to what this band is creating,” adds Ordine.
-“He is a born frontman with amazing presence, but he doesn’t have a rockstar ego.
+“In addition to his amazing, versatile voice, [West] immediately added another dimension to what this band was creating,” continues Ordine.
+“He is a born frontman with amazing presence, but he doesn’t have that rock star ego.
 He is an amazing songwriter and lyricist.
-He helps bring this music to life.”
+He helps bring this music to life.

 “The first time we spoke on the phone, it was like we had known each other for years.
 As soon as we got together [to jam] there were fireworks.”